- 11 Halloween Things To Do Creepy Enough For Tweens & Teens

 11 Halloween Things To Do Creepy Enough For Tweens & Teens

-• Assume that you should buy tickets in advance—these events can sell sell out way ahead.
+• Assume that you should buy tickets in advance—these events sell out way ahead.

-• Be patient with the people working at the entrance; they don’t make the rules.
+• Be nice to the people working at the entrance; they don’t make the rules.

 Northeast Halloween Events